Current Research Projects

 Past Research Projects

-My previous research projects have focused on a number of areas including:
+My previous research projects have focused on areas including:

 - the neuropsychology and subjective experiences of metaphor production amongst visual artists and creative writers/poets (with colleagues at CRACKLE; funded by University of Gloucestershire)